TURTLEGROOVE Logo

 The Move Towards True Circularity

-The hard truth is meant to empower you and help you understand what the term “recycle” really means.
-While key players are truly advocating for circularity, the fashion industry will only change when consumers demand better than bottle-to-garment recycling.
-This means buying 100% mono-materials (like our organic cotton) so they can actually be processed, supporting the tech that can handle complex waste, and encouraging radical longevity by owning a garment for longer.
+The hard truth is meant to empower you.
+It should help you understand what the term “recycle” really means.
+Key players are truly advocating for circularity.
+However, the fashion industry will only change when consumers demand better than bottle-to-garment recycling.
+This means buying 100% mono-materials, like our organic cotton, so they can actually be processed.
+It also means supporting the tech that can handle complex waste.
+Finally, it means encouraging radical longevity by owning a garment for longer.

 At TURTLEGROOVE, we don't claim to have solved the fiber-to-fiber crisis.
 No brand has.
-However, we remain transparent about the engineering challenges the fashion industry faces, and hope it will move away from marketing myths towards a future where sustainability actually means sustainable.
+However, we remain transparent about the engineering challenges the fashion industry faces.
+We hope it will move away from marketing myths towards a future where sustainability actually means sustainable.

 Leave a comment